 Once here, there are many ways to get around:

-- By car (either your own or a rental) – If you’ve driven up, then your car is certainly the obvious choice to help you explore each of our distinct communities… or you can rent a vehicle from one of the many car rental companies, such as Alamo Rent-a-Car, Avis Rent-a-Car, Budget Car and Truck Rental, Enterprise Rent-a-Car or Hertz Car Rentals.
+- Vehicles are available from many car rental companies, such as Alamo Rent-a-Car, Avis Rent-a-Car, Budget Car and Truck Rental, Enterprise Rent-a-Car or Hertz Car Rentals.

 Looking for other options to explore the area?
 Try the following:

-- Harbour Air Seaplanes and Seair Seaplanes– Soar the skies and land on water at any number of nearby destinations with these local companies, getting a breathtaking bird’s eye view of the Lower Mainland and BC islands along the way.
+- Harbour Air Seaplanes and Seair Seaplanes: Soar the skies and land on water at any number of nearby destinations with these local companies, getting a breathtaking bird’s eye view of Metro Vancouver and BC islands along the way.

 - Landsea Tours & Adventures: Take in the sights with any one of their guided tours, including a Vancouver city highlights and a North Shore tour, among others.